jlablacker/GEOG5991-Portfolio/README.md

 <h1>"Hello World!"</h1>

-##I created this website as part of my coursework for GEOG 5991, "Programming for Geographical Information Analysts: Core Skills (WUN)" at the University of Leeds, United Kingdom.
+<p>I created this website as part of my coursework for GEOG 5991, "Programming for Geographical Information Analysts: Core Skills (WUN)" at the University of Leeds, United Kingdom.
 This site went live on the 12 Nov 2019.
-See license file for full terms and conditions of use.
+See license file for full terms and conditions of use.</p>

 ABOUT ME - Coming soon